Crystal gravity: Introduction and overview.

+In fact, elasticity was constructed as the first fledged order parameter theory by 19-th century mathematicans \cite{LLcontinuum} on mere phenomeological grounds, long before the notion of order parameter was realized.
+As such it is actually quite sophisticated -- it revolves around rank 2 symmetric tensors and it is in this regard a close sibbling of GR.
 That there is something "gravity like" to elasticity is obvious to engineering students having the stamina to attend a GR course.
 It should be familiar for GR teachers that these students struggle less with tensor calculus than the average physics students since they already encountered it in the elasticity course.
-The early discovery and familiarity in daily life of elasticity is deceptive.
-Viewed as a (quantum) field theory it is remarkably intricate: it revolves around rank 2 symmetric tensor fields, its topological structure is remarkably rich, etcetera.
-Actually, in the combination with gravity this richness will become manifest and this is the main reason for this first exploration to be already quite a long story.
+It is also the birth place of the idea of topological excitations, in the form of dislocations with their Burgers vector topological charge.
+However, in a more recent era it got banned to mechanical engineering departments and it is typically not longer taught in physics programs.
+But in the course of time a powerful field-theoretical machinery emerged to deal with especially the topological aspects of solid matter that was completed in the 1980's.